 Arson suspected in at least one of two apartment fires on Mason Avenue

-BATON ROUGE - Fire Investigators are looking into two fires at an apartment complex on the 2400 block of Mason Avenue Saturday.
+BATON ROUGE - Fire investigators are looking into two fires at an apartment complex on the 2400 block of Mason Avenue Saturday.

 The cause of the first fire is still unknown.
 Crews arrived to find the front upstairs unit of the 4-plex building fully engulfed in flames.
 Both upstairs units were completely destroyed and the downstairs units sustained enough heat and water damage to consider them a total loss as well.

-A single family house also sustained minor heat damage from the fire.
+A single-family house also sustained minor heat damage from the fire.

-The second fire is being investigated as an Arson.
+The second fire is being investigated as an arson.
 Firefighters returned to the location to find what was left of the second floor from the first fire.
-It was determined that the fire is believed to have begun in the rear of the second floor unit.
+It was determined that the fire is believed to have begun in the rear of the second-floor unit.
 Crews say it caused significantly more damage to the unit and the first floor.

 Trending News

-This is remains under investigation.
+This remains under investigation.

 More News